richb-hanover/OpenWrtScripts/README.md

 The Idle test uses the same process to measure latency of the line, but without any additional traffic from this script.
 It runs for the specified --time.

+_Note:_ If the script displays the latency values as all-zeros on OpenWrt, then it's likely that the device has received (and is trying to use) an IPv6 address for the ping host.
+This will fail if you don't have IPv6 service from your ISP.
+To solve this, add `-p 1.1.1.1` or `-p 8.8.8.8` to the command to force an IPv4 host.

+### Sample Results
 On the left is a test run without SQM.
 Note that the latency gets huge (greater than 5 seconds), meaning that network performance would be terrible for anyone else using the network.

 On the right is a test using SQM: the latency goes up a little (less than 23 msec under load), and network performance remains good.